 Once you are done filling out the form, your therapist will read it over and ask any questions that they have regarding the information you wrote down.
 You can feel free to ask your therapist about any concerns you may have as well.

 Next you will be taken to the treatment room.
 Sometimes the intake is done in the treatment room, and sometimes you are taken there after your chat.
-Your therapist may ask you more questions about your preferences during the massage such as how much pressure you like, or if there is anything you don't like.
+Your therapist may ask you more questions about your preferences during the massage such what areas you feel like you need to have addressed and any potential areas that you may not want to receive work.

 Your therapist will then ask you to undress to your comfort level and get on the table underneath the drape.
 You do NOT have to be naked to receive a massage.
+What I generally tell people is that if you feel like you would be uncomfortable taking something off, leave it on.
 Your massage therapist will leave the room to let you get ready for your massage.

 During your massage